How The Biblical Story Shapes Your Kids’ Worldview

 Why A Story?

 Those of us living in the contemporary western world might be tempted to think that such an approach would be preferable.
 We’d prefer to pull up to the drive-through window of God’s Revelation and “get it to go.”
 “Give me God’s Word in a convenient package I can consume quickly on my way to the office or soccer practice.
 There are, after all, things to do, places to go, and people to see.”
-As educators (or those responsible for education such as parents), we like lists and lessons that are “easy to prepare” and customized just for me.
-“Can I get that in a grape liquid form?”
+As educators (or those responsible for education such as parents), we like lists and lessons that are “easy to prepare” and quickly customized just for children.
+“Can I get that in a grape liquid form for the kids?”

 For some reason, in spite of our busy agendas and urgent priorities, God chose to tell us a story.
-Pause here for a moment and think about this… God has revealed Himself in a story.
+Pause here for a moment and think about this… God has revealed Himself and His plans in a story.
 A story.
 Really?
 Why?

 Your Story Defines Your Worldview

-An individual’s worldview, including that of your children, is determined by the stories they ultimately adopt.
-These stories become part of their own life story and it is this story, their OWN story, ultimately, that defines his or her own particular worldview.
+An individual’s worldview, including that of your children, is determined by the stories they ultimately adopt as true and adopt as their own.
+These stories become part of their own life story and it is this story, their OWN story, ultimately, that defines their own particular worldview.
 Everything we believe is based on one or more experiences of some kind, and these experiences inform, shape, define, and determine our story, AND, consequently, our worldview.